 $ docker exec -it awx_task bash

-After connecting we will install some packages so that NetApp modules will work, update Ansible to the most current available version, and finally install the NetApp collections in a central location.
+After connecting we will install some packages so that NetApp modules will work.

 bash-4.4# pip3 install netapp-lib requests solidfire-sdk-python